Formal symplectic realizations

-\end{prop} \begin{proof} We proceed by induction on the tree degree, following the strategy outlined by Kathotia in \cite{Kathotia}.
+where the functions $I_{t}(\theta)$ were recursively defined in eq. \eqref{eq:Irec}. \end{prop} \begin{proof} We proceed by induction on the tree degree, following the strategy outlined by Kathotia in \cite{Kathotia}.
 For one vertex, we have $I_{\bullet}(0)=\frac{1}{2}$, which is the Kontsevich weight of $\Gamma_{\bullet}$.
 Suppose this is true for topological rooted trees with $n$ vertices.
 Let $t=[t_{1,}\dots,t_{m}]$ such that $|t_{i}|<n$ for $i=1,\dots,m$.
 Consider the graph $\Gamma_{t}(\theta)$ made out of $\Gamma_{t}$ by letting the root second edge point in the air toward an additional fixed vertex $z$ at distance $1$ and angle $\theta$ from $\bar{1}$ as in the following figure:

 Let $\omega_{\Gamma_{t}(\theta)}$ be the angle-form defined by the angle subtended by the aerial vertices of $\Gamma_{t}(\theta)$ minus the additional vertex $z$.
 We define

 where the integration is over the configuration space of the $|t|$ aerial vertices of $\Gamma_{t}$.
 Clearly, $W_{t}=W_{\Gamma_{t}(\theta)}(0)$.
 Denote by $\bar{\theta}$ and $\bar{\lambda}$ the angle subtended by the root $r$ of $t$ in $\Gamma_{t}(\theta)$ at $\bar{1}$ and $z$ as in Figure \ref{fig:Formual}.
 By Fubini, we have that